-UNITED STATES HISTORY & GEOGRAPHY
+UNITED STATES HISTORY & GEOGRAPH

-Prerequisite: Modern World History Recommendation Required: No
+Prerequisite: Modern World History or Modern World History Honors Recommendation Required: No or Modern World History Honors and Departmental Approval

-United States History and Geography is a survey course with a primary focus on post-Reconstruction United States (1877-present).
+United States History and Geography is a survey course with a primary focus on post-Reconstruction United States (1877present).
 Major emphasis is placed on American society, culture, and politics.
-The student will use critical thinking and close reading skills to demonstrate understanding of major ideas, eras, themes, developments, and turning points in the history of the United States.
+The student will use critical thinking and close reading skills to demonstrate understanding of major ideas, eras, themes, developments, and turning points in the history of the United States